 Another important function of good bots is to identify copyright violations.
 Bots launched by copyright holders allow them to quickly discover illegal copies of their content.
 Major brands often utilize the power of bots to detect unlawfully uploaded books, music, videos, images, and other copyrighted materials.

 Bots can scan large volumes of data sources and collect specific information based on predefined criteria.
 For example, bots are able to simultaneously monitor thousands of websites containing information about weather, news, sports, or road traffic.

 3. Chat Bots

-Bots can automate not only the collection of information and data sourced from web pages, but can even engage in customer support.
-More specifically, chatbots are able to automatically answer customer enquiries.
+Bots can automate not only the collection of information and data sourced from web pages but can even engage in customer support.
+More specifically, chatbots are able to automatically answer customer inquiries.
 Chatbots usually rely on a predefined database of phrases to reply to messages sent to them.

 Like any good invention, given their effectiveness, bad actors can re-tool bots for malicious purposes in a variety of ways.
 Here are just a few types of bad internet bots to look out for:

 Bad bots can fill out forms with the aim to access restricted content and make this content publicly available.
 This, in turn, may decrease the income generated through brands relying on premium content or subscription models.

 2. Spam Bots

 Spam bots will collect email addresses from internet sources and send unsolicited spam emails, links, and other kinds of spam.
 For example, these spam bots can fill out comment forms and flood inboxes.